 Where to Stay

 The Orque Bleue Hotel is a charming boutique hotel right on the canal and by the fishing port.
-The 19th-century building houses 30 pretty rooms; and there’s a garage.
+The 19th-century building houses 30 nicely decorated rooms, and there’s a garage.

 Where and What to Eat

-A local specialty found on many menus, is bouillabaisse.
-This popular and hearty stew combining fish and shellfish actually got its start as a low-cost lunch for hard-working fishermen by mixing together whichever of the day’s catches didn’t sell at market.
-Other Sètois fish specialties include le tielle, a fish and tomato tort, and la rouille de seiche, a mix of fish, tomato sauce and aioli.
+A local Sète specialty found on many menus is bouillabaisse.
+This popular and hearty stew combining fish and shellfish actually got its start as a low-cost lunch for hard-working fishermen by mixing together the day’s catches that didn’t sell at market.
+Other Sètois fish specialties include le tielle, a fish and tomato tort, and la rouille de seiche, a mix of fish, tomato sauce, and aioli.